Crypto staking can help you earn rewards and grow your portfolio.

 2) Prepare a Wallet

-Hot wallets are those that online cryptocurrency exchanges offer to their customers.
+Hot wallets are typically those that online cryptocurrency exchanges offer to their customers.
 Cold wallets are those that store cryptocurrency offline (e.g., an external hard drive).

 Staking crypto is generally available to anyone who wants to participate and who has the funds.
 You can even do it on your own if you have the right technical knowledge and computer hardware.